spiderman04/streamlit-stockinfo/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Streamlit Stock Demo App
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+A basic visualization demo of stocks using local MySql database.

 ## Demo App